BlinkTagInc/node-gtfs/README.md

 ## Query Methods

 This library includes many methods you can use in your project to query GTFS data.
-These methods return promises but also can take a callback function as an optional parameter.
+These methods return promises.

-For example, to get a list of all agencies near a specific point, you could use promises:
+For example, to get a list of all agencies near a specific point:

     gtfs.getAgenciesByDistance(lat, lon, radius)
     .then(agencies => {
-      // do something with the array of `agencies`
+      // Do something with the array of `agencies`
     })
     .catch(err => {
-      // handle errors here
-    });

-or a callback function:

-    gtfs.getAgenciesByDistance(lat, lon, radius, (err, agencies) => {
-      if (err) {
-        // handle errors here
+      // Be sure to handle errors here
-      }

-      // do something with the array of `agencies`
     });

 ### Setup